Goshe00/Assistive-Switch-Testing-System---CG65/README.md

 ### 1. Order the 3D printer
 Our testing system will be assembled on a 3D printer.
 For our project, we've chosen the Ender 3 V2 from [3D Printing Canada](https://3dprintingcanada.com/products/creality-ender-3-v2) since it is CSA and ETL safety certified.
 So far, this testing system has been implemented on an Ender 3 V2 and you can acquire the same model from any available store.

-### 2. Order and assemble the PCB
+### 2. Order and assemble the activation circuit
-The PCB will be used to receive and send signals from the load cell and switch to a computer.
+The activation circuit will be used to receive and send signals from the load cell and switch to a computer.

 All of the files and documentation can be found in the [/Hardware/PCB](/Hardware/PCB) folder.